skrub-data/skrub/doc/modules/data_ops/validation/tuning_validating_data_ops.rst

 =========================================

 We can use :meth:`.skb.train_test_split() <DataOp.skb.train_test_split>` to
-perform a single train-test split.
-Skrub first evaluates the DataOps on which we used :meth:`.skb.mark_as_X() <DataOp.skb.mark_as_X>` and :meth:`.skb.mark_as_y() <DataOp.skb.mark_as_y>`: the first few steps of the pipeline are executed until we have a value for ``X`` and for ``y``.
+perform a single train-test split. skrub first evaluates the DataOps on which we used :meth:`.skb.mark_as_X() <DataOp.skb.mark_as_X>` and :meth:`.skb.mark_as_y() <DataOp.skb.mark_as_y>`: the first few steps of the pipeline are executed until we have a value for ``X`` and for ``y``.